-Shanghai's take on Shakespeare
+Is this the most taboo take on Shakespeare yet?

 Since December, visitors to the fictitious McKinnon Hotel in the city's Jing'an district have been transported into the 1930s to experience "Sleep No More," an unconventional, cinematic live production based on Shakespeare's "Macbeth."

 The members of the audience are hotel "guests" who become part of the atmospheric production once they enter the hotel and don a mask.

 They can then explore around 90 rooms spread across six floors, and even wander through a bustling street market complete with dimly lit alleyways.

 The building itself took more than a year to transform from the shell of a building -- originally intended to be an actual hotel -- into Punchdrunk's stylized time capsule, where all traces of the outside world are shut out.